Lenin Moreno Is The Last Bastion Of Latin America’s Left-Wing Pink Tide

 Not everyone paints such a rosy portrait.
 Correa hovers around a 40 percent approval rating, and the IMF projects the economy to shrink this year just like it did in 2016.
 Moreno must also convince constituents that he will not allow China to walk over environmental regulations in order to pursue oil and mining interests.
 Just like his left-wing counterpart Cristina Kirchner in Argentina, his government has also lost its hold on the middle class, partially due to high taxes, media regulation and bureaucracy that many, including his opponent Lasso, see as authoritarian.
 Her chosen successor, Daniel Scioli, also won the first round of voting before losing out to Macri in a run-off.

 Lenin also benefits from a backstory that captures the hearts of ordinary Ecuadorians.
-A paraplegic since being shot by two thieves in 1998, Moreno was nominated for the 2012 Nobel Peace Prize for his work in brining dignity to the handicapped.
-During his time as the nation’s vice president, he has implemented programs that give the disabled free prosthetic limbs, a $300 monthly stipend, access ramps around capital city Quito and a law that requires businesses to set aside 4 percent of jobs for the disabled.
+A paraplegic since being shot by two thieves in 1998, Moreno was nominated for the 2012 Nobel Peace Prize for his work in bringing dignity to the handicapped.
+During his time as the nation’s vice president, he has implemented programs that give the disabled free prosthetic limbs, a $300 monthly stipend, access ramps around capital city Quito and a law that requires businesses to set aside four percent of jobs for the disabled.
 Sarita Carlosama, an Ecuadorian paraplegic who had to drop out of medical school because there was no wheelchair access to her classroom, found a job in accounting due to the new law, reported Public Radio International.

 “He has achieved so much.
 But even if he hadn’t done anything, just the fact that the vice president is in a wheelchair changes perceptions about disabled people.”